getsentry/rfcs/text/0092-replay-issue-creation.md

 **Pros:**

-1. Can be tested in isolation without impacting existing production services.
+1. We can be tested in isolation without impacting existing production services.
+2. We can expose these new features in a more product agnostic way.
+   - This would allow us to reach much larger customer segments when compared to Replay customers.

 **Cons:**